Gender equality in sport.

 I don't consider myself a feminist, but my blood boils when I watch the tennis.
 Where is the gender equality in sport?

-Then there is swimming.
-Another sport where women are believed to lack stamina and endurance.
-Where men race in the prestigious 1500m, the maximum length available to their female counterparts is 800m.
-That's a fraction over half the distance the male athletes can manage.
-Why don't we change this?
-It seems easy enough to add in a 1500m event for women.
-But no. World Aquatics remain staunch on Women racing the 800m and men racing 1500m.
+Then there is swimming, a sport that finally got its shit together.
+Until recently, it was a sport where women were believed to lack stamina and endurance.
+Where men would race in the prestigious 1500m, the maximum length available to their female counterparts was 800m.
+That's a fraction over half the distance the male athletes could manage.
+How many years did it take to change this?
+They eventually added in a 1500m event for women, and guess what?
+The female athleates managed to swim the entire distance of the pool.

 Lots of sacrifice goes into being an elite athlete, and trust me, they aren't getting up at sparrows every day to train until the sun goes down because of the prize money.
 They love their sport and are committed to being the best, regardless of gender.